Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 Performing large or infrequent water changes in an aquarium may indeed kill the fish inside, but that’s not because you shouldn’t strive to maintain healthy water quality in the tank.

 Water changes are beneficial to the aquatic inhabitants of the tank but should be executed properly.
+The main purpose of changing water is to remove Nitrate from the tank and also regulate the everfalling pH that results from the activities of different bacteria.

 If your aquarium fish die after a water change it likely has to do with the sudden shift in water parameters: